-I run on a waitlist format and usually wait times vary with the seasons.
-A deposit is required to secure a spot on the list.
+I run on a waitlist format and wait times vary with the seasons,

 I often install + paint, leaving you with a finished product to enjoy.
 My paint suggestion for wainscot is Benjamin Moore Regal in Eggshell finish.
 This is the same paint I use for painting walls.
 It's got only a smidge of sheen to it and is durable enough to scrub.
 Perfect for wainscot and feature walls.